kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 Unlike [pods](/docs/concepts/workloads/pods/pod/) and [services](/docs/concepts/services-networking/service/),
-a node is not inherently created by Kubernetes: it is created externally by cloud providers like Google Compute Engine, or exists in your pool of physical or virtual machines.
-What this means is that when Kubernetes creates a node, it is really just creating an object that represents the node.
+a node is not inherently created by Kubernetes: it is created externally by cloud providers like Google Compute Engine, or it exists in your pool of physical or virtual machines.
+So when Kubernetes creates a node, it creates an object that represents the node.
 After creation, Kubernetes checks whether the node is valid or not.
 For example, if you try to create a node from the following content: